-Yes most companies will kind of go forth and just build stuff – I personally haven’t pulled a product because of bad A/B testing data.
-Now, there have been times where I have stopped rollout, and gone back and iterated on a product before moving further, and that is something I think all companies should do at least.
-A/B tests reveal things you cannot predict – in this case it would’ve cost the company millions, and it was smart to test.
+Yes, most companies will kind of go forth and just build stuff – I personally haven’t pulled a product because of bad A/B testing data.
+Now, there have been times when I have stopped rollout, and gone back and iterated on a product before moving further, and that is something I think all companies should do at least.
+A/B tests reveal things you cannot predict – in this case, it would’ve cost the company millions, and it was smart to test.

 Check out: Product Management Skills: A/B Testing

 “I want to transition into the PM, how would you recommend someone who is averagely aware of PM practices to start this process?”

 I’d say read up a lot on PM in general, especially books – that will help you really get into the role and transition.
 Then you can approach it either internally as a transition, or start looking for entry-level jobs outside.

 “How did you switch from engineering to Product Management?”